-And that’s what I took away really appreciating about Lizzy after our talk.
-She genuinely has a happiness and joy for her life.
+That’s what I took away really appreciating about Lizzy after our talk.
+She genuinely has happiness and joy in her life.
 It’s not forced.
 It’s not an act.
 She truly does love what she gets to do and other people.
 To me, this is a real gift.
-And, on behalf of many people I’m sure, I’d like to say thank you for sharing your gift with our little town, Lizzy!
+Moreover, on behalf of many people I’m sure, I’d like to say thank you for sharing your gift with our little town, Lizzy!

 You can stay caught up on everything going on around here at AAT by checking out our “Stay Connected” page!
 Make sure you never miss a feature!